 The MBNEP has access to one of CalPoly's locks.
 It is a combination lock that is usually chained to two other locks.
 Please leave this lock and gate as you found it - if it was locked, lock it after you walk through.
 Be sure you lock it so that all three locks can open the gate.
 Cars are not allowed upstream of UPN when the road is wet.
-If you have any questions about if you can drive, please call Karissa or walk.
+If you have any questions about if you can drive, contact Cal Poly.